-How are we performing?
+How are we performing compared to the rest of Wales?

 There are 16 national indicators where we can compare our performance.
 We have used the most recent all Wales comparisons for 2016/17 to compare our 2017/18 data.
+This showed